 Author: Brendan Clayton Date Posted:31 October 2016

-How is technology changing safety in the workplace?
+It is totally changing the world that we operate in, and those of us in the safety industry need to embrace change, so how is digital changing the way we operate in the safety industry?
+The safety industry has a lot to gain.
 We live in a digital world, change is inevitable, so how is safety in the workplace affected by technology and what does the future look like

 We live a digital world, in a world where there are more mobile phones than people.